stevencurtis/SwiftCoding/UINavigationController/README.md

 self.navigationController?.navigationBar.barTintColor = .orange
 ```

-We can also set a background image (the PlaceholderImage is avaliable for you in the repo)
+We can also set a background image (the PlaceholderImage is avaliable for you in the repo):

 ```swift
  navigationController?.navigationBar.setBackgroundImage(UIImage(named: "PlaceholderImage"), for: .default)